 legal resources necessary to hold negligent facilities accountable.

 Abuse of the elderly, disabled, and infirm in nursing facilities often involves physical harm, emotional pain, sexual assault, or neglect.
 In some cases, the signs and symptoms of mistreatment are difficult to identify when confused with a declining physical or mental status.
 Every nursing facility in caregiver is given the responsibility of protecting the resident to ensure their health, care, and safety while they rehabilitate, get better or live out the final years of their life.
 The emotional stress on family members after realizing that a loved one has been harmed can be overwhelming.
-The South Carolina Nursing Home Law Center Attorneys has helped many victims of nursing home abuse throughout Jasper County to ensure they obtain monetary compensation for their damages and hold those responsible for their injuries financially accountable.Ridgeland Nursing Center
+Our South Carolina Nursing nursing home neglect attorneys has helped many victims of nursing home abuse throughout Jasper County to ensure they obtain monetary compensation for their damages and hold those responsible for their injuries financially accountable.Ridgeland Nursing Center

 This Long-Term Care Home is an 88-certified bed Center providing cares and services to residents of Ridgeland and Jasper County, South Carolina.
 The "for-profit" Facility is located at:

 Federal investigators have the legal authority to penalize any nursing home with a denied payment for Medicare services or a monetary fine when the facility is cited for serious violations of established regulations and rules the guarantee resident safety.
 Within the last three years, Ridgeland Nursing Center was fined $7160 on July 5, 2017.
 Additional documentation about penalties and fines can be found on the South Carolina Department of Health and Environmental Control Website concerning Ridgeland Nursing Center.Ridgeland South Carolina Nursing Home Residents Safety Concerns